How to Increase DNF Speed on Fedora Linux

 • Delta RPMs: Utilizing delta RPMs can minimize the amount of data downloaded during updates.

-With these points in mind, let’s move forward into the practical steps that will help you harness the full potential of DNF on your Fedora Linux system.
+With these points in mind, let’s move on to the practical steps that will help you harness DNF’s full potential on your Fedora Linux system.

 To begin optimizing DNF, access the configuration file by executing: